rjchakraborty/SeatFinder/README.md

 Your objective is to develop a mobile application that, given a seat number, would show the position of the seat and indicate the type of berth it is.

-Here is an example of how the app might appear and work, but we encourage that you add your own flair and build something from your own perspective.
+Here is an example of how the app might appear and work.

 ![image](https://github.com/rjchakraborty/SeatFinder/blob/5b6ec15ded3cc6536f4cb60075b36c62cb27c82a/seat_layout.png)